nguyensjsu/sp21-172-the-uncalled-four/journal/project_journal.md

 #### CMPE 172 - Starbucks - Week #1 - April 22, 2020 - All Commits accessible [here](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commits/main)  <br />

 ***Starting off the project*** [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/7e1f9f69b9fbca3b8125e5915e4b9a8e0349e55e) <br />
-For the first-week status report, I started with the Starbucks project by using the Tacos Cloud project in *Spring Boot in Action Fifth Edition by Craig Walls* as my reference.
+For the first-week status report, we started with the Starbucks project by using the Tacos Cloud project in *Spring Boot in Action Fifth Edition by Craig Walls* as my reference.
 In this code, I pretty much set up the starbucks-api and the starbucks.
-I wanted to print out the cards created in the starbucks-api that I inserted using Insomnia and display those cards in the starbucks, and so it did.
+We wanted to print out the cards created in the starbucks-api that I inserted using Insomnia and display those cards in the starbucks, and so it did.

 ***Creating Project Work Board***
 Alex primarily coordinated with other members of the group in scheduling future tasks for the project, organizing them concisely into the Project work board available on the team's Github page.
 It currently has the parts completed by Guiller and the current tasks of both Alexander and Anh.

 ***Adding styles using CSS*** [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/ee6ea2ce600eb90ea2dd5c2fe8e50a52e234eb3b) <br />
 For the second part of my Starbucks development.
-I wanted to add more style to the pages.
-So I used CSS to make the pages similar to starbucks.com.
-I made the page design as simple as possible.
+We wanted to add more style to the pages.
+So we used CSS to make the pages similar to starbucks.com.
+We made the page design as simple as possible.
 Please see the images below.

 ![alt text](https://github.com/nguyensjsu/cmpe172-guiller-d/blob/main/project/screenshots/welcome.png?raw=true)

 ![alt text](https://github.com/nguyensjsu/cmpe172-guiller-d/blob/main/project/screenshots/menu.png?raw=true)

 ***HTML Mappings*** [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/16e840f693989f6cd7e4a2136bcb4719461aae2d) <br />
-After adding the design, I wanted to map the buttons on the top left of the menu.
+After adding the design, we wanted to map the buttons on the top left of the menu.
 So when a button is clicked it will navigate to its respected HTML file.
 For instance, if the user clicks the menu it will go to the menu page.
 Now the user can navigate through the pages.

 ![alt text](https://github.com/nguyensjsu/cmpe172-guiller-d/blob/main/project/screenshots/welcome.png?raw=true)

 ![alt text](https://github.com/nguyensjsu/cmpe172-guiller-d/blob/main/project/screenshots/menu.png?raw=true)

 ***Data Management using MySQL - third phase*** [Table Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/1b7ecbba202c01d1936aa8dd811e271207ec67d2) and [Data Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/c3848f5a0d89359353c0f68b64854f51bbb3c7aa) <br />
 Seeing that data are displayed correctly on the menu page, the next step is to create a table for all the data that the Starbucks project would need.
-The image below is the Entity Relational Diagram I created.
+The image below is the Entity Relational Diagram we created.
 This is not the final ERD, and as we go, we might remove, add, or modify the relationship between the tables.
 But for now, this is what we have.

 ![alt text](https://github.com/nguyensjsu/cmpe172-guiller-d/blob/main/project/screenshots/starbucks-erd.png?raw=true)

 ![alt text](https://github.com/nguyensjsu/cmpe172-guiller-d/blob/main/project/screenshots/drinks_sql.png?raw=true)

 **Add UI design of rewards and payment view** [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/2b94cc7879c7ac5d920d4a6d762a5d01e2c5ec97) <br />
-Currently, I'm working on the UI of reward view and payment view of the application.
-However, I just add the structure of the view, I need to style the pages to make it look nice.
+Currently, we're working on the UI of the rewards view and payment view of the application.
+However, we just add the structure of the view, I need to style the pages to make them look nice.

 #### CMPE 172 - Starbucks - Week #2 - April 29, 2020
 ***Port Over Cybersource***
-I ported over the information from the Cybersource lab to the project, which will be invaluable for the verification of credit cards on our system for the Cashier app.
-Many of the cybersource integration can be used from the lab, but some modifications must be made for the project.
+We ported over the information from the Cybersource lab to the project, which will be invaluable for the verification of credit cards on our system for the Cashier app.
+Many of the CyberSource integration can be used from the lab, but some modifications must be made for the project.

 [Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/ccd22b76d916fb2d7401fadc124738c6df515aaa)